OMC86/angular_holiday/README.md

   - Interactive forms
     - claculator
     - contact form
+  - App based features
+    - Calculating the cost of a bespoke holiday.
+    - Display the cost on submittance of form.
+    - Crousel to display accomodation photos.
+    - Embedded youtube music videos.

 ### Features Left to Implement
 - User based features
 	- Register for mailing list
-- App based features
-	- Calculating the cost of a bespoke holiday.
-	- Display the cost on submittance of form.

 ## Tech Used